Twins vs. Angels Player Props Betting Odds

 Buxton Stats

-- Buxton has nine doubles, a triple, nine home runs, 23 walks and 21 RBI (36 total hits).
-He has stolen four bases.
+- Buxton has 36 hits with nine doubles, a triple, nine home runs, 25 walks and 21 RBI.
+He's also stolen four bases.

 Buxton Recent Games